Zarol/ProjectAlias/setup.md

 click `Next` until `Finish`.
 When the installation completes, restart Eclipse.

 ## Android SDKs
+If you do not have an SDK:
+A welcome screen will appear when Eclipse has restarted, select "Install new SDK" and "Install the latest...."
+Click `Next` and follow the on screen instructions to finish the installation.
+Continue to "If you already have a previous SDK installed."

+If you already have a previous SDK installed:
 Go to `Window -> Android SDK Manager`.
 Download the suggested packages, however be sure to have the SDK Platform and Google APIs selected for Android 4.4.2 (API 19).